Alcohol and Drug Abuse – Professional Certification

-In accordance with Hawaii Revised Statutes 321-193(10), the Department of Health, Alcohol and Drug Abuse Division (ADAD), certifies substance abuse counselors and program administrators.
+In accordance with Hawaii Revised Statutes 321-193(10), the Department of Health’s Alcohol and Drug Abuse Division certifies substance abuse counselors and program administrators.

 Hawaii is a member board of the International Certification & Reciprocity Consortium/Alcohol and Other Drug Abuse, Inc. (IC&RC/AODA).
 The IC&RC is a voluntary international organization comprised of substance abuse credentialing boards representing 41 states, the U.S. military, various Indian Health Service Organizations, and a range of countries.
-As a member board, Hawaii subscribes to the international standards prescribed by the IC&RC and published in the IC&RC guidelines
+As a member board, Hawaii subscribes to the international standards prescribed by the IC&RC and published in the IC&RC Guidelines.
+Qualified counselors certified in Hawaii have reciprocity with other IC&RC member boards, as indicated by Hawaii Administrative Rules 11-177.1.

 Certified Prevention Specialist